twilio/twilio-ruby/README.md

 ### Enable Debug logging

-In order to enable debug logging, pass in a 'logger' instance to the client with the level set to 'DEBUG'
+In order to enable debug logging, pass in a 'logger' instance to the client with the level set to at least 'DEBUG'

 ```ruby
 @client = Twilio::REST::Client.new account_sid, auth_token